Man arrested on suspicion of stealing Clinton National Airport shuttle van

-LITTLE ROCK, Ark.- A man is arrested on suspicion of stealing a Clinton National Airport shuttle van.
+LITTLE ROCK, Ark.- A man has been arrested on suspicion of stealing a Clinton National Airport shuttle van.

 According to a report from Little Rock Police, a man drove off in airport shuttle van #510 Tuesday afternoon.